Adam-12-0/CLEAR/README.md

 ```
 - **Noisy Path:** Path the noise injected videos (Required).
 - **Denoised Path:** Path the the denoised videos are written to (Required).
-  - Make 'denoisedVideosFastNLM/' or edit gen_metrics.py script to reflect new path (lines 66 t0 69).
+  - Make 'denoisedVideosFastNLM/' or edit gen_metrics.py script to reflect new path (lines 66 to 69).
 - **h:** Regulates the filter strength for luminance (Optional flag, default is 10).
 - **hColor:** Regulates the filter strength for color (Optional flag, default is 10).
 - **templateWindowSize:** Size in pixels of the template patch (Optional flag, default is 7).